lorandme/calculator-app/README.md

 2. Extract the ZIP file to your preferred location
 3. Run `calculator-app.exe` to start the application

-## Building from Source
-1. Clone the repository
-2. Open the solution in Visual Studio 2022 or later
-3. Build the solution using the Build menu
-4. Run the application using the Debug menu or by pressing F5

-## Keyboard Shortcuts
-- Numbers: 0-9 keys or numpad
-- Decimal point: . (period) or numpad decimal
-- Operations: +, -, *, / keys
-- Equals: Enter key
-- Clear: Escape key
-- Backspace: Backspace key

 ## Settings
 The application saves user preferences (like digit grouping) in a JSON settings file located in the application directory.